Screenwriting, Playwriting, Spoken Word

-I am currently redeveloping my play Twats, which premiered at The Unity Theatre in Liverpool last May, and developing two shorts, a pilot, and a feature.
+I am currently in pre-production for a short called Collector's Item, developing two other shorts, a pilot, and a feature.

-Issa Rae, Jeremy O. Harris, Desiree Akhavan, Michaela Coel, Jordan Peele, Céline Sciamma, Donald Glover, Sarah Kane, Phoebe Waller-Bridge, Taika Waititi, Liz Feldman
+Michaela Coel, Jeremy O. Harris, Desiree Akhavan, Jordan Peele, Céline Sciamma, Donald Glover, Sarah Kane, Emerald Fennell, Taika Waititi, Issa Rae, Liz Feldman

 Twats is a new play that premiered at The Unity Theatre in Liverpool in May 2019.

 "A raw and honest look into what it means to be a woman"

 "A rollercoaster of contemporary culture and genuine emotion"